-{\bf Network compression.} Lossless coding, and, in particular, variable length coding (VLC) is a way to reduce the memory footprint without compromising performance.
-In particular, \citet{han2015deep} proposed to use Huffman coding to compress the network weights, alongside with quantization and pruning. \citet{wijayanto2019towards} proposed to use the more computationaly-demanding algorithm DEFLATE (LZ77 + Huffman) to further improve compression rates. \citet{chandra2018data} used Huffman coding to compress feature maps and thus reduce memory bandwidth. \citet{Gudovskiy_2018_ECCV_Workshops} proposed to pass only the lower-dimensional feature maps to the memory to reduce the bandwidth. \citet{cavigelli2019extended} proposed using RLE-based algorithm to compress sparse network activations.
+{\bf Network compression.} Lossless coding and, in particular, variable length coding (VLC), is a way to reduce the memory footprint without compromising performance.
+In particular, \citet{han2015deep} proposed using Huffman coding to compress network weights, alongside quantization and pruning. \citet{wijayanto2019towards} proposed using the more computationally-demanding algorithm DEFLATE (LZ77 + Huffman) to further improve compression rates. \citet{chandra2018data} used Huffman coding to compress feature maps and thus reduce memory bandwidth. \citet{Gudovskiy_2018_ECCV_Workshops} proposed passing only the lower-dimensional feature maps to the memory to reduce the bandwidth. \citet{cavigelli2019extended} proposed using RLE-based algorithm to compress sparse network activations.